Non-linear microlocal cut-off functors: Sheaves and integral kernel

 \section{Sheaves and integral kernel}

-For a a topological space $X$, we set $\Sh(X;\bfk)=\Sh(X)$ the category of $\bfk$-valued sheaves\cite[7.3.3.1]{HTT}, which is also $\bfk$-linear.
-It is explained in \cite{6functor-infinity} that since $\bfk$ is a symmetric monoidal category, we have the $\bfk$-linear $6$-functor formalism.
-We also refer to \cite{Six-FunctorScholze} for the $6$-functors formalism.
+For a locally compact Hausdorff topological space $X$, we set $\Sh(X;\cC)$ to be the category of $\cC$-valued sheaves \cite[7.3.3.1]{HTT} for a presentable symmetric monoidal category, which is also $\cC$-linear.
+It is explained in \cite{6functor-infinity} that since $\cC$ is a symmetric monoidal category, we can define the $\cC$-linear $6$-functor formalism.
+We also refer to \cite{Six-FunctorScholze} for the $6$-functor formalism.
+In this paper, we mostly interested in the case that $\cC=\bfk$, and in this case, we simply denote $\Sh(X)=\Sh(X;\bfk)$.
+In this case, it is explained in \cite[Lemma 4.6.17.]{Fake_sheaves_on_mfd} that local rigidity can guarantee the Verdier dual functor behave as it is expected.

 For a locally closed inclusion $i:Z\subset X$ and $F\in \Sh(X)$, we set $F_Z = i_!i^{-1}F$ and $\Gamma_Z F = i_*i^!F$.
 We denote the constant sheaf $1_X = a^*1$, where $a$ is the constant map $X\rightarrow \pt$, and denote $1_Z = (1_X)_Z\in \Sh(X)$ if there is no confusion.